What Is the Treatment for Schizophreniform Disorder?

 Treatment for schizophreniform disorder generally consists of medication and psychotherapy (a type of counseling).
 People with severe symptoms or who are at risk of hurting themselves or others may need to be hospitalized until the condition is stabilized.

 - Medication: The primary medications used to treat the psychotic symptoms of schizophreniform disorder, such as delusions, hallucinations, and disordered thinking, are called antipsychotics.
 A group of newer medicines, called atypical antipsychotics, are most commonly used.
-These include Risperdal, Seroquel, Geodon, and Zyprexa.
+These include Risperdal, Seroquel, Geodon, Abilify, and Zyprexa.

 What Is the Outlook for People With Schizophreniform Disorder?